xamidev/blankos/README.md

 ## Documentation

 Two other documents are available to help you understand the project better.
 One is the User's Manual, labelled [USERS.md](docs/USERS.md), and the other one is the Developer's Manual, labelled [DEVELOPERS.md](docs/DEVELOPERS.md).
 They are full of useful resources around Blank OS.
-You'll learn how to use the system and how to contribute to it.
+You'll learn how to use the system and how to contribute to it. *(The docs might not always be up-to-date)*

 ### Resources